ekspla/micropython_aioble_examples/README.md

 ![PHOTO_BACKSIDE_ESP32](https://github.com/ekspla/micropython_aioble_examples/blob/main/figs/Backside_ESP32.jpg "Backside")

-The firmware on the ESP32, which was written through the pin sockets in the photo above, was built on `controller_hci_uart_esp32` example of ESP-IDF with the following parameters.
+The firmware on the ESP32, which was written through the pin sockets in the photo above, was built on `controller_hci_uart_esp32` example of Espressif's ESP-IDF with the following parameters.

 UART baudrate = 1_000_000 bps;
-Hardware flow control;
+hardware flow control;
 FreeRTOS tick rate = 1 ms;
 GPIO pins 5, 18, 23, 19 are used as TxD, RxD, CTS, RTS, respectively.

 I had to modify the codes as followings to set the parameters as above.

 Modify `ESP-IDF/components/bt/controller/esp32/Kconfig.in`:
 ``` Diff
     config BTDM_CTRL_HCI_UART_BAUDRATE